coda289/cse15l-lab-report/Lab-Report_2.md

 - Strings[] news={"s=Hello!
 What college do you go to", "user=WistfulWillow"}
 - Strings[] mess={"s","Hello!
 What college do you go to"}
 - Strings[] user={"user","WistfulWillow"}
 There is only one field, messagages, and the rest are local variables.
-SO the only thing that gets changes is the String messages and it gets updates to add a new message on a new line in the format  "<user>: <s>"
+SO the only thing that gets changes is the String messages and it gets updates to add a new message on a new line in the format  "<user>: <string>"

 ### Example 2
 <img width="510" alt="image" src="https://github.com/coda289/cse15l-lab-report/assets/148298382/e3281916-70b7-479d-ae09-011276631188">